-The AASHTO Green Book cautions that driveways should not be placed too close to intersections.
+The AASHTO Green Book cautions us on driveways placed too close to intersections says,

-" ... driveways should not be located within the functional area or influence area of an adjacent driveway.
-The functional area extends both upstream and downstream from the physical intersection area and includes the longitudinal limits of auxiliary lanes."
+"... driveways should not be located within the functional area or influence area of an adjacent driveway.
+The functional area extends both upstream and downstream from the physical intersection area and includes the longitudinal limits of auxiliary lanes"